 23. Copper Balayage

-Copper balayage is a great way to update brunette locks in 2017.
+Copper balayage is a great way to update brunette locks this year.
 The result is an on-trend, warm red-brown hue.

 24. Dark Balayage